Electricity Procurement: The 3 Important Questions

 - A combination of fixed and variable pricing – A certain percentage of usage is fixed price-based, and the price for the remaining percentage is variable pricing model-based.
 Generally associated with a product called “Block & Index,” where the “block” represents the fixed-price portion of usage, the price for remaining usage is variably priced (or “indexed”) based on the LMP model

 - Fixed “energy” + “pass-thru” pricing – Generally, the “pass-thrus” are related to generation & transmission-related “capacity” costs.
 These are charges that electricity suppliers are responsible for collecting from consumers, on behalf of the regional transmission grid operator, and are related to maintaining reliable electricity supply and flow from power generation and transmission facilities on the grid network.
-These charges are consumer-specific, based on the consumer’s electricity demand – measured in kilowatts (kW).
-The higher the demand, the higher the charges, and vice versa.
+Additionally, these charges are consumer-specific, based on the consumer’s electricity demand – measured in kilowatts (kW).
+Therefore, the higher the demand, the higher the charges, and vice versa.

 Consumers that can proactively reduce demand, especially during the summertime, may be able to reduce their generation & transmission-related capacity cost obligations – and are good candidates for this pricing approach.
 Suppliers do not itemize or change these charges under the fixed pricing model.
 However, in this model, suppliers itemize and bill the consumer at cost (“pass-thru”).
 All remaining charges are fixed (not subject to change) for a set time frame.